 - School bus drivers should pass federal and state requirements – The safety factor of school buses extends to the qualifications of a bus driver.
 Their main job is to transport students to and from school safely and enforce safety measures while the students are on the bus.
 Apart from driving skills and experience, the driver should also possess a commercial driver’s license (with school bus and passenger endorsements).
 They also should pass a physical exam and vision test, complete the necessary hours of training on school bus operation and safety, pass a road test, and undergo criminal background checks, among many other requirements.

 As a school bus driver, you are vital to the benefits of school bus ridership.
 You also have an essential part to play in your community and the lives of the students you transport each weekday.
-Help us make sure that school bus transportation is available in your community.
+Read the article PA School Bus Driver: The Perfect Job for Moms with Kids.
+When you’re ready, help us make sure that school bus transportation is available in your community.
 Visit: https://schoolbushero.com/jobs for available jobs TODAY!